alibaba/GraphScope/docs/frequently_asked_questions.rst

 1. What are the minimum resources and system requirements required to run GraphScope?

     To use GraphScope Python interface, **Python >= 3.7** and **pip >= 19.0** is required.
     GraphScope engine can be deployed in standalone mode or distributed mode.
-For standalone deployment, the mininum requirement is  **4 cores CPU** and **8G memory**.
+For standalone deployment, the minimum requirement is  **4 cores CPU** and **8G memory**.

     GraphScope is tested and supported on the following systems: